emberjs/website/source/guides/routing/defining-your-routes.md

 The `comments` template will be rendered in the `post` outlet.
 All templates under `comments` (`comments/index` and `comments/new`) will be rendered in the `comments` outlet.

+As you can see, the Route, Controller and View for the comments resource are not prefixed with the name of the parent route.
+In other words, nesting a resource within another resource resets the namespace so that the route names don't get ridculously long the deeper nested the routes are (for example `PostCommentsNewController`)

 You are also able to create deeply nested resources in order to preserve the namespace on your routes:

 ```javascript